hovav698/superlinked_mcp_server/README.md

 ### 1. `preview_file`

 Preview the structure and contents of a data file before indexing.
+Use this tool to understand your data structure and decide which spaces to create for indexing.

 **Parameters:**
 - `file_path` (string): Path to data file (CSV or JSON)